kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_GetStarted.md

 ## Quick Start

-In this section, you will learn how to build a basic video playback app using the Kaltura Player SDK for iOS.
+In this section, you'll learn how to build a basic video playback application using the Kaltura Player SDK for iOS.